Safaris in Tanzania with the best trusted Experts

 How much does a safari in Tanzania cost?
 The cost of Tanzania safari depends on several factors such as: time of travel (seasonality), number of people going to safari with you (group size), type of accommodation, number of days on safari, etc.

-Type of Safari
+The Type of a Safari in Tanzania

 Firstly, you have a wide choice between joining a group safari or booking a private safari tailor-made for you.
 Groups Safaris are cheaper than customized safaris, but they don’t deliver as much versatility or exclusivity.
 Private safaris can be fully customized to include the standard of accommodation and the activities you prefer that give you more choice.